Fathers in Cultural Context

 This thought-provoking anthology is also an ideal text for graduate or advanced undergraduate courses on child development, fathering, or family processes taught in family studies, psychology, sociology, anthropology, education, and gender/women’s studies, and ethnic studies departments.
 Practitioners, educators, policymakers, and researchers interested in the study of father involvement will also appreciate this book.

 "The collection as a whole is strong, and the contributions on Africa and Asia are particularly interesting.
 For researchers studying fatherhood (and/or motherhood), the volume is indispensable.
-Summing Up: Essential."- Ralph LaRossa, Georgia State University, for CHOICE, March 2013
+Summing Up: Essential.
+Upper-division undergraduates through faculty and professionals." - Ralph LaRossa, Georgia State University, for CHOICE, March 2013

 "This book was the required text for my Fathering class in the Family Studies Program, when I taught the course in Spring 2013 with 25 upper-division undergraduate students.
 It is an excellent book as it covers the context of fathering across cultural communities.
 All chapters are well-written and information is based on either empirical data and/or solid conceptual frameworks.
 Case stories are effective sections as they set the tone of each chapter and lead to good class discussions.
 This book is easy to read as each chapter is organized within a systematic theme of presentation, which makes it practical for my class as a text.
 My students received the book well; it is full of testable material and is a refreshing change from typical textbooks.
 I plan to use it when I teach my fathering class again." - Ziarat Hossain, Family Studies Program, University of New Mexico